Guidelines for publishing on the World Wide Web

 2. Copyright

 Contents of all electronic publications must follow University standards regarding copyright, and the Copyright, Designs and Patents Act 1988 and associated acts and regulations.
 You must secure permission when including copyright or trademark material, such as, text, photographic images, video, or graphic illustrations.
-You should be aware that publishing material on a Web page will put that material into the international domain.
+You should be aware that publishing material on a web page will put that material into the international domain.
 It would be prudent to include an assertion of any relevant intellectual property rights, such as a claim to copyright or moral rights.
-Further information on intellectual property rights is available on the Library webpages.
+Further information on intellectual property rights is available on the Library copyright webpages.

 3. Personal Information